17 Ancient Metagenomic Pipelines

 5. Move the downloaded files into eager/ of this tutorial’s directory

-• i.e., if the files were downloaded to you Downloads/ folder rather than the chapters directory,
+• i.e., if the files were downloaded to we Downloads/ folder rather than the chapters directory,

-• e.g., assuming you’ve got no other previous downloads you can run mv ~/Downloads/AncientMetagenomeDir_* eager/
+• e.g., assuming we’ve got no other previous downloads we can run mv ~/Downloads/AncientMetagenomeDir_* eager/

 Tip

-We won’t actually use the BibTex citations file for anything in this tutorial, but it is good habit to always to record and save all citations of any software or data you use!
+We won’t actually use the BibTex citations file for anything in this tutorial, but it is good habit to always to record and save all citations of any software or data we use!

 To download the FASTQ files